opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 2. SAI_ROUTER_INTERFACE_ATTR_EGRESS_ACL_LIST<br>

 ### Binding to tunnel object(s)
-When an ACL table (or group) is bound to a tunneled interface (tunnel terminated flow) , all the traffic ingress the switch and matching the tunnel terminated flow are subject to match/filter/action rules specified by the INGRESS ACL (or group).
-Similarly all the traffic egressing the switch and qualified to egress a packet matching the tunnel originated flow (encapsulation)  are subject to match/filter/action rules specified by the EGRESS ACL (or group).
-Use the following attribute to bind an INGRESS ACL or EGRESS ACL to a TUNNEL: <br>
-1. SAI_TUNNEL_ATTR_DECAP_INGRESS_ACL_LIST<br>
-2. SAI_TUNNEL_ATTR_ENCAP_EGRESS_ACL_LIST<br>
+When a tunnel is created using the SAI tunnel object (saitunnel.h) there are two unique OIDs provided as an argument to sai_create_tunnel_fn.
+These two unique OIDs are mandatory attributes while creating a tunnel: (a) SAI_TUNNEL_ATTR_UNDERLAY_INTERFACE (b) SAI_TUNNEL_ATTR_OVERLAY_INTERFACE.
+For an IPINIP tunnel both these attributes are allocated via the router interface objects (sairouterintf.h) and created as TUNNEL RIFs.
+For a VXLAN tunnel the underlay interface is identified as a bridge port and the overlay interface is a RIF object, identified as TUNNEL bridge interface and TUNNEL RIF respectively.

+To bind or apply an ACL table (or group) to a tunnel: implies that the user would like to filter traffic that ingresses or egresses the tunnel overlay interfaces or underlay interfaces.
+For eg. after an IPINIP tunnel is decap or enacp the packet will go through OVERLAY RIF or UNDERLAY RIF respectively.
+To simplify the binding points for tunnel, the ACL model does not introduce any new attributes in the saitunnel.h object, and reuse the router interface object's ACL bind point and bridge port's ACL bind point to bind ACL table (or group) to a tunnel object(s).

 ### Binding to switch object
 When an ACL table (or group) is bound to a switch object (globally applied to all traffic), all the traffic ingressing a switch or egress a switch is subject to match/filter/action rules specified by the INGRESS or EGRESS ACL (or group).
 Primarily all the INGRESSED post-flow lookup traffic is filtered through the SWITCH BIND POINT.
 Binding an INGRESS ACL to a switch bind point, should result as the same behavior that was supported by SAI_ACL_STAGE_SUBSTAGE_INGRESS_POST_L3 in the pre-SAI 1.0.0 ACL model.
 To support SAI_ACL_STAGE_SUBSTAGE_INGRESS_PRE_L2 stage, one of the above L2/L3 interface specific bind points will work.
 This provides backward compatibility to pre-SAI 1.0.0 version of ACL stages and only to be used as a transitionary approach and the last resort.
 Use the following attributes to bind an INGRESS ACL or EGRESS ACL globally to a switch:<br>